“Imagination is more important than knowledge”…(Einstein)

 I have become a collector of images, old books, magazines, postcards, packaging, tickets and stamps.
 It’s great to rescue discarded ephemera, found images and create something new that is visually striking, creating art from the abandoned or neglected.
 I often start with an acrylic background using bright, vivid colours and add pieces until something resonates and starts to take shape.
 The juxtaposition of images can create new meaning.

 I like photographing abandoned places and urban graffiti and distressed surfaces, the fragments of everyday life, these details are integral to the collages I make.
 It’s important not to think too hard about composition and not be afraid to experiment or try something a little crazy if it’s not working.
 The hardest part is knowing when to stop.

 I’ve got various part-time jobs which keep me occupied when i’m not playing guitar and writing songs.
-My main work is for Ledbury Poetry Festival and through that I’ve discovered and met some amazing new poets and got into 60’s beat poetry.
-I’m drawn to anyone who’s a creative free spirit and likes to bend the rules and step outside of convention.
-It’s important to question everything that we see, take a step back and look at things from a different angle or perspective.
-And above all enjoy being creative and making art… as Bukowski said “Some people never go crazy.
+My main work is for Ledbury Poetry Festival and through that I’ve discovered and met some amazing new poetry and poets and 60’s beat poetry in particular.
+I’m drawn to anyone who is a creative free spirit and likes adventure, to bend the rules and step outside of conventions.
+It’s important to question everything that we see, take a step back and to look at things from a different angle or perspective.
+Above all experience life, enjoy being creative and making cool art… as Bukowski said “Some people never go crazy.
 What truly horrible lives they must lead”… .